Chiral Analysis of the Nucleon Mass and Sigma Commutator: Analysis of the latest CLS Lattice QCD results for the nucleon

 Here, we focus on the most recent nucleon mass lattice QCD results from the CLS collaboration~\cite{Ottnad:2022axz}.
 This data set is chosen because it presents a range of accurate lattice QCD results up to $m_\pi^2 = 0.14$ GeV$^2$, with the physical mass scale set using the modern gradient flow method~\cite{Luscher:2010iy}.

-The results for the fits are shown in Fig.~\ref{tab:05} and the renormalized RSCs are provided in Table~\ref{tab:04}.
+By employing the fit strategy described in Sec.~\ref{sec:fit strategy} on the CLS data set, we find $D_a\approx -6$ GeV fm$^{-2}$ in all the schemes.
+The results for the fits are shown in Fig.~\ref{fig:05} and the renormalized RSCs are provided in Table~\ref{tab:04}.
 In performing the fits, we have omitted all data with $L<2.5$ fm in order to avoid large FVCs.
-We also show in Fig.~\ref{fig:05} the lattice artifact correction, where $D_a\approx -6$ GeV fm$^{-2}$.

 In the same way from the previous section, we perform a consistency check on $C_2$.
-We find, from Table~\ref{tab:04}, $C_2 = -0.98(6)$ GeV$^{-1}$ which again is consistent with the input.
+We find, from Table~\ref{tab:04}, $c_1 = -0.98(6)$ GeV$^{-1}$ which again is consistent with the input.

 The $\chi^2_{\text{dof}}$ in all schemes are comparable at approximately 0.62.
 Again, all the fits are within one standard deviation of one another, and the differences are small.